-If your vehicle is totaled by wreck or flood damage, or stolen and not recovered, you are going to be forced to deal with an insurance claims adjuster.
-Sometimes it is your own insurance company, and other times it will be the insurance company that the other party uses.
+So, if you find yourself in the position of your vehicle being totaled by wreck or flood damage, or stolen and not recovered, you are going to be forced to deal with an insurance claims adjuster.
+Sometimes it is your own insurance company, and other times it will be the insurance company that the other party uses if they are found to be at fault.

 Either way, the adjuster has two goals in mind: to get the claim settled and off his or her desk, and to settle the claim as cheaply as possible.
 According to one adjuster I spoke with, you can get promoted quickly by settling automobile claims at under market value.

-Remember too, in most states the insurance company is required to pay replacement value, not wholesale or book value, or auction prices, but the amount you would have to pay if you go into the open market and find the closest vehicle to the one that was wrecked.
+Remember too, in most states the insurance company is required to pay replacement value, not wholesale or book value, or auction prices, but the amount you would have to pay if you go into the open market and find the closest vehicle to the one that was totaled.
+The gist of the State Farm lawsuit was the assumption that dealers always negotiate the prices you find online.
+This is simply not true.

 This is an important step to take because the adjuster is going to do virtually the same thing.
 They present you with comparable cars, then take an average.
 If their settlement offer is low, just saying "I won't accept that" is not going to work.
 Let him or her know you have your own set of comparable vehicles you'd be happy to supply.
 If you've done your search properly, the numbers don't lie and will support the dollar amount you are asking for.